This might be Beth’s Bar and Grill, but it might not be Beth who serves us.

 By late tomorrow we will know whether we have anything, or not.

-Most oil is found in places people don’t live, can’t live, or don’t want to live.
+Most black gold is found in places people don’t live, can’t live, or don’t want to live.